Clement-Lelievre/puzzle_rush_bot/README.md

 ## Credits

-I obvisouly did not code a chess engine myself...
+I obviously did not code a chess engine myself...
 Kudos to the Stockfish team.